 Lofthouse Style Frosted Sugar Cookies

-I thought they were quite tasty, but I know that they may not appeal to everyone, since they do taste a bit different than the ones in the store… but they are pretty darn close for a homemade version – and they taste great either way, right?!
+I thought these lofthouse sugar cookies were quite tasty, but I know that they may not appeal to everyone, since they do taste a bit different than the lofthouse sugar cookies in the store.
+They are pretty darn close to the taste for a homemade version and they taste great either way, right?!
 You really can’t go wrong with these cookies and everyone is sure to love them.
 I think these were the first cookies to be finished off my of my holiday baking trays.

-Note: the dough is VERY soft to work with.
-It’s good to keep the dough you aren’t rolling out in the refrigerator while you work with the rest of the dough.
+Note: the dough for these sugar cookies is VERY soft to work with, so just be prepared.
+It’s good to keep the dough you aren’t rolling out at the moment in the refrigerator while you work with the rest of the dough.
 Store cookies in an airtight container if there are any leftover so they stay soft!

 - 6 Cups all purpose flour